bluzDK/bluz-docs/docs/reference/serial.md

 void setup()
 {
-  Serial.begin(9600);
+  Serial1.begin(9600);
 }

 void loop()
 {
-  Serial.write(45); // send a byte with the value 45
+  Serial1.write(45); // send a byte with the value 45

-  int bytesSent = Serial.write(“hello”); //send the string “hello” and return the length of the string.
+  int bytesSent = Serial1.write(“hello”); //send the string “hello” and return the length of the string.
 }
 ```